“Wonderful as is the development of the human brain, it originated as an enlarged ganglion, and its first response is still that of the ganglion”

 Confidence swings around over time, but it can be observed.
 For example, the enthusiasm for technology stocks with no earnings was extraordinary in 1999.
 Four years later those same tech companies were worth 80% less (on average) – in some spectacular cases they were worth nothing.
 What changed was confidence.

 What Paul also observed was that the markets appeared to move in distinct cycles.
-In particular he noted the importance of the Autumn Equinox, which occurs between 21st and 24th of September each year – this year it was Sunday 23rd September.
-I was reminded of this earlier in September, but it went out of my mind.
+In particular he noted the importance of the Autumn Equinox, which occurs between 21st and 24th of September each year – this year it was last Tuesday, 22nd September.

-September, the last trading day before the Autumn Equinox.
-If this was an isolated incident it could pass without comment.
-But it isn’t.
-There is a long list of precedents, which you will find in this article in Forbes, just some of which are:
+There is a long list of precedents for market turns on this date, which you will find in this article in Forbes, just some of which are:

 - September 21, 1873, that crash was so bad that the exchange shut